zzzprojects/learn-orm/tutorials/ssms/create-database.md

 <img src="images/create-database-6.png" alt="Add Filegroups">

-Once you are done with all the settings, click the **OK** button and it will create the database.
+Once you are done with all the settings, click the **OK** button, and it will create the database.

 <img src="images/create-database-6.png" alt="Database created">

 ## Using Transact-SQL

-You can also create a database using Transact-SQL (T-SQL) by connecting to the **Database Engine** and then from the Standard bar, click **New Query**.
+You can also create a database using Transact-SQL (T-SQL) by connecting to the **Database Engine**, and then from the Standard bar, click **New Query**.
 Copy and paste the following example into the query window and click **Execute**.

 ```csharp
 USE [master]